Last updated September 23, 2024

 This is a doozy of a fitness myth.
 Get your energy in before you workout!
 Or, not so fast.
 Poignantly stated by Miami-based Business Coach and Marketing Agency Owner, Anthony Mendez, “This really depends.
 Number 1 is to always listen to your body.
 Is it hungry or not hungry?”

-Going back to that concept of mindful eating, checking in with yourself prior to eating on auto-pilot is crucial here.
+Going back to that concept of mindful eating, checking in with yourself before eating on auto-pilot is crucial here.
 I prefer to always have something small in my stomach before working out.
 My choice picks are banana, peanut butter, yogurt or other fruit.

-Timing is another big factor with this, too.
-Are you working out in the morning, afternoon or night time?
+Timing is another big factor in this, too.
+Are you working out in the morning, afternoon or nighttime?
 There’s also consideration for food consumption and timing from a caloric level.

 “As long as you ingest as many calories as you need within 24 hours, you will be fine,” adds Calvo.
 He goes on to say, “The way you structure the plan may change from individual to individual.
 A 2,500 calories split into four meals may have the same effect as a 2,500 calories split into three meals.”